psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Almés great she woldé give
 The pooré people to relieve,
 She cherished many a wight;
-For them haddé no man dere; `[ Dere, hurt; no man receivd hurt, becuase of them.
+For them haddé no man dere; `[ Dere, hurt; no man receivd hurt, because of them.
 "Dere" from "derian," to injure.]`
 Rich or poor whether they were,
 They did ever right.